 Tanzania is home to the great migration of roughly 2 million wildebeest, zebra, and gazelle moving through the Serengeti ecosystem.

 Imagine staying under canvas and traversing wide-open plains teeming with animals in amazing quantities.
 That sounds amazing, right?

 Recommended by Albi of Ginger around the Globe

 Tarangire is perhaps the lesser-known park in the north of Tanzania.
 However, it is just as wonderful as the most known parks!
 Tarangire has a lot of baobab trees which makes it look very different from Ngorongoro and Serengeti.

 There are still the same animals.
-If you are lucky, you can still see lions, jaguars and all the rest of the big 5.
+If you are lucky, you can still see lions, jaguars, and all the rest of the big 5.
 The great thing about Tarangire is the fact that there are not that many people, so you don’t feel like being one from the crowd when watching an elephant or any other animal.
-Tarangire has also great amount of birds, which is great if you are more into birdwatching.
+Tarangire has also a great number of birds, which is great if you are more into birdwatching.